wizardofzos/pyracf/docs/Home.rst

 =================

-pyRACF was written for the sole purpose of being able to work with RACF confugurations from a python runtime.
+pyRACF was written for the sole purpose of being able to work with RACF configurations from a python runtime.

 At its core pyRACF converts every recordtype from an IRRDBU00-unload into its own Panda DataFrame.
 These DataFrames can be saved as ‘pickle-files’